-The terms of the Credit Facility, the Senior Notes and the Notes may restrict our current and future operations.
+The terms of the Credit Facility, the 2027 Notes and the 2029 Notes may restrict our current and future operations.

-The Credit Facility, the Indenture governing the Senior Notes (the "Senior Notes Indenture") and the Indenture governing the Notes (the "Notes Indenture") contain a number of restrictive covenants that impose significant operating and financial restrictions on us and limit our ability to engage in actions that may be in our long-term best interests, including restrictions on our ability to:
+The Credit Facility, the Indenture governing the 2027 Notes (the "2027 Notes Indenture") and the Indenture governing the 2029 Notes (the "2029 Notes Indenture", and together with the 2027 Notes Indenture, the "Indentures") contain a number of restrictive covenants that impose significant operating and financial restrictions on us and limit our ability to engage in actions that may be in our long-term best interests, including restrictions on our ability to:

 - incur additional indebtedness;

 - pay dividends on, repurchase or make distributions in respect of our stock;

 - make investments or acquisitions;

 - sell, transfer or otherwise convey certain assets;

-- incur liens:
+- incur liens;

-- enter into Sale and Lease-Back Transactions (as defined in the Senior Notes Indenture);
+- enter into Sale and Lease-Back Transactions (as defined in the Indentures);

 - enter into agreements restricting our ability to pay dividends or make other intercompany transfers;

 - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets;

 - enter into transactions with affiliates;

 - prepay certain kinds of indebtedness;

 - issue or sell stock; and

 - change the nature of our business.